intel/optimized-cloud-recipes/recipes/ai-rag-amx-ubuntu/README.md

 ## Running the Demo

-1. SSH into newly created GCP VM and run `source /usr/local/tmp/optimized-cloud-recipes/recipes/ai-rag-ubuntu/gradio_rag.py`
+1. SSH into newly created AWS VM and run `source /usr/local/tmp/optimized-cloud-recipes/recipes/ai-rag-ubuntu/gradio_rag.py`

 2. On your computer open a browser and navigate to the Gradio link that is provided on your terminal